db0/godot-card-game-framework/README.md

 ## Easy Customation

-The classes provide some easy customization options, such as how the card move, where they appear etc Check the "Behaviour Constants" header at the start of the cfc_config singleton.
+The classes provide some easy customization options, such as how the card move, where they appear etc Check the "Behaviour Constants" header at the start of the cfc singleton.
 For more fine customization, you'll need to modify manually